JSD-0423/TAP-Project1/README.md

 # Features

-make this website using HTML and CSS and learn more about responsive designs
+make this website using HTML and CSS

+-responsive designs

+-Dark Mode

+-details page